Bernard John McQuaid: Thomas O'Flaherty

 McQuaid's disputes with other clergymen began early in his tenure.
-In February 1869, he tried to remove Reverend Thomas O'Flaherty from his position as pastor of Holy Family Parish in Auburn, New York, Concerned about the financial mismanagement of the parish, McQuaid demanded a financial statement from O'Flaherty.
+In February 1869, he tried to remove Reverend Thomas O'Flaherty from his position as pastor of Holy Family Parish in Auburn, New York.
+Concerned about the financial mismanagement of the parish, McQuaid demanded a financial statement from O'Flaherty.
 When the priest refused to provide it, McQuaid removed him from Holy Family.
 However, O'Flaherty refused his new assignment, prompting McQuaid to suspend him from ministry.
-The case received wide media coverage, especially from the The New York Freeman's Journal in Manhattan.
-McQuaid blamed its editor, James McMaster ,"for a great deal of the wrong judgment towards myself entertained by many Priests in distant parts of the U.S. with regard to my action in O'Flaherty's case."
+The case received wide media coverage, especially from the New York Freeman's Journal in Manhattan.
+McQuaid blamed its editor, James McMaster, "for a great deal of the wrong judgment towards myself entertained by many Priests in distant parts of the U.S. with regard to my action in O'Flaherty's case."
 Flaherty remained suspended until 1892.

 Louis Lambert

 Another prominent conflict involved Reverend Louis Lambert, pastor of St. Mary's Parish in Waterloo, New York.
 In addition to his pastoral work, Lambert had begun editing the Waterloo Catholic Times in 1877.
 McQuaid originally approved of Lambert's work at the newspaper.
 However, his opinion soured after the Catholic Times began to criticize him and other priests in the diocese.
 In April 1881, McQuaid restricted Lambert's ministry to his own parish, forced him to resign as editor of the Catholic Times.
 Lambert appealed McQuaid's ruling twice to the Vatican, but lost both times.

 In 1888, McQuaid tried to expel Lambert from the diocese.
 Lambert appealed again to the Vatican, forcing both him and McQuaid to travel to Rome for a hearing.
-While waiting for a decision, McQuaid, complained about the bad publicity to Bishop Richard Gilmour in April 1889, "Here I am like a culprit snarled at by all the cheap Catholic newspapers of America from the Atlantic to the Pacific."
+While waiting for a decision, McQuaid complained about the bad publicity to Bishop Richard Gilmour in April 1889, "Here I am like a culprit snarled at by all the cheap Catholic newspapers of America from the Atlantic to the Pacific."
 In January 1890, the Vatican ruled that Lambert would remain in the Diocese of Rochester, but must accept any assignment by McQuaid.
 Lambert was then assigned by McQuaid as pastor of Assumption Parish in Scottsville, New York, where he served until his death in 1910.

 Edward McGlynn

 During the late 1880s, McQuaid advised Corrigan, now archbishop of New York, during his high-profile conflict with Reverend Edward McGlynn, a priest in the archdiocese.
 McGlynn was a social reformer who actively supported the economist Henry George and his "Single Tax" movement.
 McQuaid and Corrigan believed this philosophy contradicted Catholic teaching on the right to private property.
-McQuaid encouraged Corrigan to be "clear, strong and bold, and not afraid" when dealing with McGlynn and to prohibit Catholics in the archdiocese from attending meetings of McGlynn's Anti-Poverty Society.Corrigan followed this advice and finally excommunicated McGlynn in July 1887.
+McQuaid encouraged Corrigan to be "clear, strong and bold, and not afraid" when dealing with McGlynn and to prohibit Catholics in the archdiocese from attending meetings of McGlynn's Anti-Poverty Society.
+Corrigan followed this advice and finally excommunicated McGlynn in July 1887.